mariFelix/ChIP-seq-pipeline/README.md

 Each folder will contain these types of files :

-    FinalFiles/k1/file_sorted-k1.bam
+    k1/file_sorted-k1.bam
-              /k1/file_sorted-k1.bam.bai
+    k1/file_sorted-k1.bam.bai
-              /k3/file_sorted-k3.bam
+    k3/file_sorted-k3.bam
-              /k3/file_sorted-k3.bam.bai
+    k3/file_sorted-k3.bam.bai

-    QualityCheck/file_fastqc/
+    QualityCheck-yearMonthDay_hourMinSec/file_fastqc/
                                         /file_trim_fastqc/

     settingSummary-yearMonthDay_hourMinSec.txt

     yearMonthDay_hourMinSec.log

-Where file_sorted-k/*.bam is the final file, file_fastqc is the FastQC quality analysis, settingSummary-yearMonthDay_hourMinSec.txt is the summary of the command and yearMonthDay_hourMinSec.log is the log of the processing.
+Where file_sorted-k*.bam are the final files, file_fastqc are the FastQC quality analysis folders, settingSummary-yearMonthDay_hourMinSec.txt is the summary of the command and yearMonthDay_hourMinSec.log is the log of the processing.

 ## HOW IT WORKS

-This script writes the summary of the command in a file and store the processing information in a log file.
-It detects the input file format (FASTQ, BAM, SRA or FASTQ.GZ) and will convert it into FASTQ.GZ format in the fastqFile directory (with SRA Toolkit or Bedtools).
-Then, a FastQC quality analysis will be performed on these files (with FastQC).
-A trimming will be done (with Trimmomatic) according to the user's parameters.
+This script writes the summary of the command in a summary file and store the processing information in a log file.
+It detects the input file format (FASTQ, BAM, SRA or FASTQ.GZ) and will convert it into FASTQ.GZ format (with SRA Toolkit or Picard).
+Then, a FastQC quality analysis is performed on these files (with FastQC).
+A trimming is done (with Trimmomatic) according to the user's parameters.
 Then, the alignment of these files is made (with Bowtie2).
 These file are then sorted (with Samtools).
-The final files will be stored in the FinalFiles directory.
+The final files are stored in their corresponding k value directory.